Cloudy Weather Persists In Lahore - UrduPoint

 Cloudy Weather Persists In Lahore

-LAHORE, (UrduPoint / Pakistan Point News - 19th Feb, 2025) The city experienced cloudy weather on Wednesday, with the MET Office predicting scattered rain over the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 22nd Feb, 2025) The city experienced partly cloudy weather on Saturday, with the Met Office predicting similar conditions for the next 24 hours.

-According to the MET officials, a westerly wave has entered the country and is expected to persist for some time.

-As a result, scattered rainfall is likely in various cities across Punjab, including Lahore.
+According to Met officials, temperatures ranged from a minimum of 12.4°C to a maximum of 27.5°C. They noted a westerly wave might enter the country next week.
+Meanwhile, the city's air quality index (AQI) averaged 83, categorized as moderate.

 Recent Stories